CalBearKen/ProjectPidgeon/README.md

 The Pidgeon Protocol replaces brittle, synchronous agent-to-agent calls with asynchronous message queues, enabling fault isolation, independent scaling, and comprehensive observability for AI agent coordination.

-## THIS FRAMEWORK HAS NOT BEEN PRODUCTION TESTED, FOR TESTING AND DEVELOPMENT ONLY
+## THIS FRAMEWORK HAS NOT BEEN PRODUCTION TESTED, SECURITY AND PRIVACY FEATURES ARE NOT YET IMPLEMENTED, FOR TESTING AND DEVELOPMENT ONLY

 ## Overview